LLNL/shroud/docs/futurework.rst

   * reference counting and garbage collection

+  * Support for *Further Interoperability of Fortran with C*.
+    This includes the ISO_Fortran_binding.h header file.

 The copying of strings solves the blank-filled vs null-terminated differences between Fortran and C and works well for many strings.